Nausea

 Vomiting

-People who vomit 1 or 2 times a day, but can keep most food and fluids down, can try managing the nausea at home.
+Vomiting is common in early pregnancy.
+People who vomit 1 or 2 times a day, but can keep most food and fluids down, can often manage nausea at home.
 Try:

-- Stop the prenatal vitamin (PNV) until you are not having nausea.
+- Stopping your prenatal vitamin (PNV) until you do not have nausea.

-- Start taking folic acid 0.4 mg when you stop your PNV.
+- If you stop your PNV, start taking folic acid 0.4 mg.
 This helps prevent neural tube defects.
+Restart you PNV when you feel better.

 - Take Vitamin B6 25 mg 3 times each day.